+'''

+1

-- nonconformists simply on the basis of their request."
+nonconformists simply on the basis of their request."
 Id., at 290.
-(Brennan, J., concurring)).
+(Brennan, J.,

+2

+concurring)).

+3

+160.

+The Constitutional requirement that religion be kept separated from government is

+4

+especially strict in the public schools. ("Our public school ... is organized on the premise

+5

-The Constitutional requirement that religion be kept separated from government. - 160.
-The Constitutional requirement that religion be kept separated from government is 3 especially strict in the public schools. ("Our public school ... is organized on the premise 4 5 that secular education can be isolated from all religious teaching so that the school can inculcate all needed temporal knowledge and also maintain a strict and lofty neutrality as 6 to religion."
+that secular education can be isolated from all religious teaching so that the school can

+6

+inculcate all needed temporal knowledge and also maintain a strict and lofty neutrality as

+7

+to religion."
 Everson v.
+Board of Education, 330 U.S. 1, 23-24 (1947) (Jackson, J.,

+8

-Board of Education, 330 U.S. 1, 23-24 (1947) (Jackson, J., 7 8 dissenting); "We start down a rough road when we begin to mix compulsory public education with compulsory godliness."
+dissenting); "We start down a rough road when we begin to mix compulsory public

+9

+education with compulsory godliness."
 Zorach v.
-Clausen, 343 U.S. 306, 325 (1952) 9 10 (Jackson, J., dissenting); "The sharp confinement of the public schools to secular 11 education was a recognition of the need of a democratic society to educate its children, 12 insofar as the State undertook to do so, in an atmosphere free from pressures in a realm in which pressures are most resisted and where conflicts are most easily and most bitterly 13 14 engendered.
-Designed to serve as perhaps the most powerful agency for promoting 15 cohesion among a heterogeneous democratic people, the public school must keep scrupulously free from entanglement in the strife of sects.
-The preservation of the 16 community from divisive conflicts, of Government from irreconcilable pressures by 17 18 religious groups, of religion from censorship and coercion however subtly exercised, 19 requires strict confinement of the State to instruction other than religious, leaving to the individual's church and home, indoctrination in the faith of his choice."
+Clausen, 343 U.S. 306, 325 (1952)

+10

+(Jackson, J., dissenting); "The sharp confinement of the public schools to secular

+11

+education was a recognition of the need of a democratic society to educate its children,

+12

+insofar as the State undertook to do so, in an atmosphere free from pressures in a realm in

+which pressures are most resisted and where conflicts are most easily and most bitterly

+13

+engendered.
+Designed to serve as perhaps the most powerful agency for promoting

+14

+15

+cohesion among a heterogeneous democratic people, the public school must keep

+scrupulously free from entanglement in the strife of sects.
+The preservation of the

+16

+17

+community from divisive conflicts, of Government from irreconcilable pressures by

+18

+religious groups, of religion from censorship and coercion however subtly exercised,

+19

+requires strict confinement of the State to instruction other than religious, leaving to the

+individual's church and home, indoctrination in the faith of his choice."
 McCollum v.

+20

+21

+Board of Education, 333 U.S. 203, 216-217 (1948) (Frankfurter, J., concurring); "The

+22

-20 Board of Education, 333 U.S. 203, 216-217 (1948) (Frankfurter, J., concurring); "The 21 22 vigilant protection of constitutional freedoms is nowhere more vital than in the 23 community of American schools."
+vigilant protection of constitutional freedoms is nowhere more vital than in the

+community of American schools."
 Shelton v.
+Tucker, 364 U.S. 479, 487 (1960);

+23

-Tucker, 364 U.S. 479, 487 (1960); "[Academic freedom is] ... a special concern of the First Amendment, which does not 24 25 tolerate laws that cast a pall of orthodoxy over the classroom."
+"[Academic freedom is] ... a special concern of the First Amendment, which does not

+24

+tolerate laws that cast a pall of orthodoxy over the classroom."
 Keyishian v.
+Board of

+25

-Board of Regents, 385 U.S. 589, 603 (1967)).
+Regents, 385 U.S. 589, 603 (1967)).

 26

+27

+The issue of "coercion" is certain to be raised repeatedly by the defendants.
+It should

+28

+29

-161. The issue of "coercion" is certain to be raised repeatedly by the defendants.
-It should first be noted that there is a difference between compulsion and coercion.
-See footnote 5, supra.
+first be noted that there is a difference between compulsion and coercion.
+See footnote 5,

+30

+supra.

+'''